 The Faith Public School opened at the start of the academic year in June 2004, with the aim of providing a free English medium education for poorer students who would not otherwise be able to afford to go to school.
 Those who can afford it pay the normal fee.
 Its classes go from lower kindergarten to 7th standard, providing an education for children from the ages of 4 (lower kindergarten) to 13 (7th standard).
 All pupils are provided with a nutritious free lunch every day.
-The school is gaining a good reputation locally and though it started the year with 250 on the roll, there were 320 admitted at the start of the school year in June 2016.
-Extra staff were recruited to cope with the higher numbers.
-The children are mainly from Hindu families, with some Mulslim children also attending.
+The school is gaining a good reputation locally and it started the year with 320 on the roll.
+This was reduced to 240 for new admissions in June as FWT were unable to meet the higher costs incurred by admitting extra students, due to exchange rate fluctuations.
+The children are mainly from Hindu families, with some Muslim children also attending.
 They receive some Christian teaching and singing at their assembly every day and the ethos of the school is generally Christian.